Skip to main content

 }

-Unit testing in a contexualized env
+Testing in a contexualized env

-during testing you may want to have your own contextualized test or mini process.
+Tests do not run in a contextualized environment by default.
+During testing you may want to have your own contextualized test or mini process.

 import { context_provider } from "@devbro/pashmak/context";